Pay Per Click Advertising on MSN Through the LookSmart LookListings Program

-For example if the name of your company was Snow Tours Unlimited, and you wanted to show up in the search results for European ski vacations, this listing would enable your site to show up in the search results for that term:
+If the name of your company was Snow Tours Unlimited, and you wanted to show up in the search results for European ski vacations, this listing would enable your site to show up in the search results for that term:

-Title: Snow Tours
+Title: Snow Tours Unlimited

 This listing contains an exact match to the search term European ski vacations and would show up somewhere in the MSN "web directory" search results for that term.
 A listing without an exact match such as the one below might not show up for European ski vacations:

-Snow Tours Unlimited
+Title: Snow Tours Unlimited